Blog Home » Electrical Safety » 5 important holiday safety tips for lighting and décor

 Shopping for LED holiday lights?
 They’re on sale this time of year on SRP Marketplace™!

-Uncoil your cords completely before using, and be sure to place them away from heat sources, water and high-traffic areas.
+Uncoil your cords completely before using them and be sure to place them away from heat sources, water and high-traffic areas.
 Don’t place them under rugs and doors or through windows where they might be pinched or become worn.

 Unplug tree lights and decorative outdoor lighting before leaving the house or going to bed.
 You can also use indoor and outdoor automatic lighting timers to ensure that lights aren’t left on by mistake.

-By following these tips, your holiday is sure to be merry and safe.
+By following these tips, your holiday is sure to be merry, bright and safe!

 1. Pingback: This holiday gift guide will bring joy and lower bills | SRP Connect!